Building Permit Information

 - For the safety of residents and our inspectors, in-person inspections of occupied dwelling units will be avoided, if possible.
 If an inspection is necessary, no more than one homeowner/authorized representative will be present.
 That individual must wear a mask and stay at least 6’ away from the inspector at all times during the inspection.
 Inspectors will wear a mask while performing the inspection.
 A failure to adhere to these rules will result in termination of the inspection, rescheduling, and a re-inspection fee.

 - Plumbing and Mechanical inspections will be conducted Monday, Wednesday and Friday only.
-Please plan ahead based on this schedule.

 - Specific inspection times cannot be offered.
 Inspections will be scheduled for anytime during the inspection day.